 Overall, I'd rate cocaine as a pretty good drug to avoid.
 It's expensive.
 The high doesn't last long.
 Lots of people seem prone to cocaine addiction.
 And the high is often followed by a horrible depression (which encourages you to take more coke).
 Crack, is basically the same, but even worse, since it goes into the brain even faster than powdered cocaine.
 Lots of people who become addicted to coke also become alcoholics, because alcohol helps even out the ups and downs of the coke high.
 And maybe this is not a very nice way to put it, but cocaine tends to make you feel like a genius and act like an idiot.

 Oh, there's one more annoying thing about cocaine that I almost forgot to mention.
 Occasionally people who use it, well, drop dead.
-Sometimes this is the result of massive overdoses taken by inexperienced users (that's what happened to the basketball star Lenny Bias back in the 1980s).
+Sometimes this is the result of massive overdoses taken by inexperienced users.
 But cocaine is also hard on the heart and constricts (shrinks) your blood vessels.
 This raises your blood pressure and may cause serious issues for people who have heart problems -- including ones they may not know about.
 I knew someone who got a fairly serious stroke (bleeding into the brain) in his early 30s as a result of using cocaine and while he mostly recovered, he was never quite the same.
 And if early 30s sounds ancient to you, it's not, trust me -- that's a very young age to get a stroke.
 Your odds of having a stroke or dropping dead when taking coke are pretty darn low, but still, it's another good reason to steer clear.

 I've done laughing gas only in a dentist's office -- and boy, it was lots of fun.
 Sounds and voices were all weird and distorted and I felt really happy in a really "floaty" way that was quite pleasant.
 The guy could have pulled all my teeth out and I wouldn't have minded it one bit.
 Nitrous wears off very fast, in no more than 5 minutes, which makes it great for dental surgery.
 There may be some long-term hazards involving nerve damage that you probably don't need worry about unless you are working in dental office (or unless you start buying your nitrous in big industrial tanks -- which is a bad idea).